davdroman/swiftui-navigation-transitions/Sources/SwiftUINavigationTransitions/Documentation.docc/Articles/Custom Transitions.md

 }
 ```

 As you can see, there's not much going on here.
-The reason is that `AnyNavigationTransition` is actually just a type erasing wrapper around the real meat and potatoes: the protocol `NavigationTransitionProtocol`.
+The reason is that `CustomNavigationTransition` is actually just a type erasing wrapper around the real meat and potatoes: the protocol `NavigationTransitionProtocol`.

 Let's take a look at what (capital "S") `Slide` is: